The AI Memory Gap: Users Misremember What They Created With AI or Without: Introduction

 At the same time, there is growing concern around authorship claims in AI-generated content~\cite{credit_he2025, Kyi25_authorshipgov}, with evidence that users sometimes take credit for work largely or entirely produced by LLMs~\cite{draxler24_ghostwriter}.

-This issue matters not only for questions of intellectual ownership, but also because LLMs can shape cognitive processes.
-For instance, prior research shows that LLMs can influence users' opinions~\cite{jakesch23_opinionated}, which suggests they might also affect how people remember their own ideas and contributions.
+This issue matters not only for questions of intellectual ownership, but also because AI can shape cognitive processes.
+For instance, prior research shows that AI-edited images and videos can induce false recollections~\cite{Pataranutaporn2025synthetic_memories}.
+Similarly, co-creating or revising text with AI may blur the line between own experience and AI-generated modifications, potentially influencing source memory.
+Furthermore, \citet{jakesch23_opinionated} found that LLMs can influence users' opinions, which suggests they might also affect how people remember their own ideas and contributions.

 Decades of cognitive psychology indicate that when two sources produce highly similar linguistic output, especially within a single writing session, people rely on heuristic cues (e.g., ease of retrieval, writing fluency) rather than firm recollection to attribute authorship~\cite{Johnson1993SourceMonitoring}.
 LLM co‑writing blurs those cues further because AI suggestions are (1) context‑specific, (2) immediately editable, and (3) increasingly integrated into the user's document editing tools, making them potentially feel \emph{self-generated}.